CTS (NYSE:CTS) Updates FY22 Earnings Guidance

-CTS (NYSE:CTS – Get Rating) issued an update on its FY22 earnings guidance on Thursday morning.
+CTS (NYSE:CTS – Get Rating) updated its FY22 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.20-2.45 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.16.
 The company issued revenue guidance of $550-580 million, compared to the consensus revenue estimate of $551.51 million.

+A number of equities research analysts have commented on the stock.
+Sidoti raised shares of CTS from a neutral rating to a buy rating and set a $40.00 target price for the company in a research report on Monday, January 31st.
+Zacks Investment Research upgraded shares of CTS from a hold rating to a buy rating and set a $40.00 price target on the stock in a research note on Friday, March 4th.
+StockNews.com cut shares of CTS from a strong-buy rating to a buy rating in a research note on Wednesday.
+Finally, TheStreet cut shares of CTS from a b- rating to a c rating in a research note on Tuesday.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of Buy and an average target price of $31.75.

 CTS Company Profile (Get Rating)